Mina69/gcp-dnszones-backup/README.md

-# gcp-dnszones-backup
+# README #

-Taking automatic backup of DNS Zones on Google Cloud Platform.
+* This repo includes the implementation for taking daily backup of DNS records on GCP and store it on a storage bucket.